 This Digital Marketing program explores several aspects of the new digital marketing environment, including topics such as digital marketing analytics, search engine optimization, social media marketing, mobile marketing and promotional design.
-When you complete the Digital Marketing program you will have a richer understanding of the foundations of the new digital marketing landscape and acquire a set of skills, concepts, and tools to help you digitally create, distribute, promote and price products and services.
+When you complete the program you will have a richer understanding of the foundations of the new digital marketing landscape and acquire a set of skills.